svalkiers/immune_response_detection/README.md

 ![neighborhoods_network.png](./fig/neighborhoods_network.png)

-In addition, each cluster can be individually inspected to gain more insight into the V/J gene usage and the CDR3 amino acid motif.
+In addition, each cluster can be individually inspected to gain further insight into the V/J gene usage and the CDR3 amino acid motif.

 ```python
 fig = result.draw_cluster(